PROFILE

 Ms. Makino is co-directing with Christine Ryan Harland America’s Health, a documentary which aims to raise awareness around the healthcare concerns of Americans and to humanize their struggles.
 The feature is about communities restoring healthcare to its noble mission by taking control away from entities designed to profit from our sickness.
 It presents as a solution; community-based, patient-centered healthcare models, grounded in the needs of the individual and the community.
 Segments in development include the successes of the San Carlos Apache Healthcare Corporation in AZ and RosenCare, an innovative employer-sponsored healthcare model, created by Rosen Hotels and Resorts in FL.
 The film was awarded an AIR Resilience Grant, a UA Research, Innovation and Impact (RII) Production Grant and a CFA Small Grant.
 Ms. Makino received a Udall Fellowship to devote time to producing this project.

-Ms. Makino is the recipient of a 2011 Innovation and Collaboration Faculty Grant for $25k awarded by the UA Confluence Center.
-With the funding, Ms. Makino is producing a documentary with UA collaborators Dr. Dieter and Netzin Steklis on their research with wild gorillas.
-Rough & Tumble: Taking Play Seriously explores the beneficial role of play in wild gorillas, in addition to the play of dogs and wild dolphins.
+Ms. Makino produced Rough & Tumble: Taking Play Seriously, a documentary exploring the beneficial role of play.
 Human play is usually thought of as a childhood pastime, but the film reveals that play imparts critical skills or experiences that are life-enhancing.
 While play may seem trivial in our lives, it may define who we are and how we came to be.
+For the film's development, Ms. Makino was awarded and Innovation and Collaboration Faculty Grant by the UA Confluence Center.

 To produce, 111 Degrees Longitude, Ms. Makino received a Hanson Film Institute grant and an Artist Project Grant from the Arizona Commission on the Arts.
 This experimental documentary is a collaborative piece produced with filmmaker Cindy Stillwell in Bozeman, Montana.
 The video explores modern notions of home by two women living along the 111th meridian in the American west.
 111 Degrees Longitude premiered at the Big Sky Film Festival in 2009.